cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-a-service.md

 $ npm run start
 ```

 It will build your Swagger documentation and start the local server for you to be able to test your configurations.
+Swagger provides an interface for testing right in the browser.

 After you have tested the API, if you chose `deploy to cluster` option, you can deploy your services using the following command: